spockele/palila_gui/README.md

 ---
 ## Experiment Configuration
 **IMPORTANT: this section of the README is not up-to-date since v1.2.0.
-It will be removed and replaced by the full manual in a future version.**
+It will be replaced by the user manual in a future version.**

 The experiment configuration consists of the following files, where ```<experiment name>``` represents the name you use for your experiment:
 - An experiment configuration file (```<experiment name>.palila```)